viastakhov/elixir-conqueuer-example/README.md

 # Conqueuer Example

 Demo of using Conqueuer (pronounced like conquer).<br>
-Conqueuer is a non-persistent Elixir work queue
+Conqueuer is a non-persistent Elixir work queue.

 ## Using
 ### Run demo